 NMCC's design of the Copper Flat facility includes several impoundments, reservoirs and ponds, as shown on Figures 2-2 and 2-14, including three impacted process water impoundments, one process water reservoir, one tailings storage impoundment, one underdrain collection pond and one surge pond.
 The design specifications for these structures can be found in Appendix A and B. In addition, there will be an evaporation pond constructed after the end-of-life of the mine to provide long-term passive capture and evaporation of residual fluids that may be produced from the tailings impoundment.
 This pond will be constructed essentially as an extension of the underdrain collection pond, expanding its size and capacity as described in Appendix E. The liner system of the underdrain collection pond will extended to the constructed evaporation pond.
-As such, the design of the pond is the same as that for the underdrain collection pond, except that it will be more shallow in depth as described in Appendix E. The design of the underdrain collection pond is described in Appendix E. The design of the underdrain collection pond is described in Appendix E. The design of the underdrain collection pond is described in Appendix E. The design of the underdrain collection pond is described in Appendix E. The design of the underdrain collection pond is described in Appendix E.
+As such, the design of the pond is the same as that for the underdrain collection pond, except that it will be more shallow in depth as described in Appendix E. The design of the underdrain collection pond is described in Appendix A.